kukiron/screeps.com/README.md

 This is the code for the Screeps game.

-This will be updated as the game progresses & GCL level increases.
+This will be updated as the game progresses & room controller level increases.